jagterberg/jagterberg.github.io/index.md

 <br/>
 <br/>

 Hello!
-I am a graduate student at Johns Hopkins working on my PhD in applied mathematics and statistics.
+I am a PhD student at Johns Hopkins in applied mathematics and statistics, advised by Professor [Carey Priebe](https://www.ams.jhu.edu/~priebe/).
-I am advised by Professor [Carey Priebe](https://www.ams.jhu.edu/~priebe/).
-I am broadly interested in algorithms and statistical models for networks.
-You can read about my projects [here](/pages/projects.html).
+I am broadly interested in algorithms and statistical models for networks and random matrices.
+You can read about some of my projects [here](/pages/projects.html).

 I graduated from the University of Wisconsin-Madison in 2017 with my Bachelor of Business Administration in actuarial science and mathematics.
 While there, I was fortunate to be advised by [Margie Rosenberg](https://bus.wisc.edu/faculty/marjorie-rosenberg).